 Sturge-Weber Syndrome and Port-Wine Stain Birthmarks: Identifying the Cause, Pursuing the Cure

-After almost fifteen years of study, Anne Comi, MD, director of the Institute’s Hunter Nelson Sturge-Weber Center, and Jonathan Pevsner, PhD, director of Bioinformatics, confirmed their original hypothesis: the syndrome and the birthmark are caused by the same somatic mutation (an alteration in DNA that occurs after conception) now known to be in the GNAQ gene.
+After almost 15 years of study, Anne Comi, MD, director of the Institute’s Hunter Nelson Sturge-Weber Center, and Jonathan Pevsner, PhD, director of Bioinformatics, confirmed their original hypothesis: the syndrome and the birthmark are caused by the same somatic mutation (an alteration in DNA that occurs after conception) now known to be in the GNAQ gene.

 The discovery is important news for individuals and families affected by the syndrome, a neurological and skin disorder associated with the port-wine birthmark and with glaucoma, seizures, intellectual impairment, and weakness on one or both sides of the body.
 For the first time, parents can be assured that their child’s Sturge-Weber syndrome (SWS) was not caused by an injury sustained during pregnancy.
 “There is nothing the mother or the family did or did not do to cause SWS,” Dr. Comi says.